-The project will occur in two phases, as indicated in the site plan below, with the eastern tower to be constructed during phase 1 and the western tower during phase 2.
-The towers will likely be joint by a multi-story podium that will contain retail venues and the required parking spaces.
-There are no floor counts or information on structural height mentioned in the included documents, but the property is zoned for the development of up to 60-stories.
+The project will occur in multiple phases, as indicated in the site plan below, and all three towers will likely be joint by a multi-story podium that will contain retail venues and the required parking spaces.
 Residential units will come in studio, one-bedroom and two-bedroom layouts.

 Miami-based MDM Group planned to build a 1,700-key Marriott Marquis hotel and a 600,000-square-foot expo center as part of the 27-acre Miami Worldcenter mixed-use complex.
 Those plans were canceled due to the toll the pandemic took on the travel industry and the meetings and conventions market.
 The two-towered project was designed by NBWW Architects.